New Generation

 We had a dream that those children in the streets, abandoned, with no idea where they are from...would become the leaders of this country and bring a big contribution to the future

-New Generation believes that children and young people are the future of Burundi.
+• New Generation believes that children and young people are the future of Burundi.

-New Generation works with street-connected children and young people to bring hope.
-Our vision is to awaken young people spiritually, culturally and socio-economically in order to prepare a better future for Burundi.
+• New Generation works with street children and young people to bring hope.
+Our vision is to awaken young people spiritually, culturally and

-Dieudonné Nahimana started New Generation after reaching out to street children when he himself became homeless.
-Someone gave him $5 and he decided to share it with street children, they celebrated Christmas together in a simple way and that was the humble beginning of what is now an outstanding project supporting children right from the streets to university, reuniting them with family whenever possible.
+Dieudonne Nahimana started New Generation after reaching out to street children when he himself became homeless.
+Someone gave him £5 and he decided to share it with street children, they celebrated Christmas together in a simple way and that was the humble beginning of what is now an outstanding project supporting children right from the streets to university, reuniting them with family whenever possible.
 New Generation is also a fantastic advocate for street children and gives them a voice and dignity.
-After coming second in the ‘Street Children’s World Cup’, they were greeted back home to Burundi as media heroes, meeting the President.
+After coming second in the street children’s world cup, they were greeted back home to Burundi as media heroes, meeting the President.

 Our projects include:

-• Homes for street boys and street girls.
+Homes for street boys and street girls.

 Dieudonné tells his stunning story of forgiveness, reconciliation, overcoming, and building a movement to transform the nation.